 With more than 30 years of experience and board-certified in family law, our attorneys are skilled and effective when it comes to both spousal support, child support and any other family law issues you may have.
 At Kopper, Morgan & Dietrich, we help clients find legal solutions to their divorce matters.
 We represent clients in Davis and Woodland, and throughout Yolo, Sacramento and Solano counties in California.
-To schedule a free initial consultation with an experienced Davis child support and spousal support lawyer, call 530-758-0757 or contact us online.
+To schedule an initial consultation with an experienced Davis child support and spousal support lawyer, call 530-758-0757 or contact us online.

 Child support is a right and must be calculated with accuracy and thoroughness.
 Child support in California is calculated according to the California Child Support Guidelines.
 (Family Code sections 4050-4076.)
 The Guidelines are applied by entering data into a State-approved computer program that calculates Guideline child support.
 Although a judge may use computer software to calculate child support, what is entered into the program can make a substantial difference in the support calculation.
 Here is where the experience of an attorney may be helpful.
 There are a number of factors that are a part of child support calculations, all of which an attorney can help you present to the court.
 They include: